← Back to projects

 The code is available on GitHub and all data on Zenodo

-Manuscript in preparation / under review but preprint is available in bioRxiv
+Manuscript is under review but preprint is available on bioRxiv.

 Funding

-This work is related to the SYNTHIA project and was developed as part of my PhD research.
+This work has recieved funding from SYNTHIA project and was developed as part of my PhD research.